The Essential Data Center Relocation Checklist

 ✓ Test shutdown and start up

-The day of your move is next month.
+The day of your data center move is next month.
 Make sure to account for:

 ✓ Physical size of doors/elevators/stairwells and loading dock/truck ramp